puppetlabs/puppet-docs/source/puppet/4.10/hiera_config_yaml_5.md

 The `defaults` key can set default values for the backend and `datadir` keys, which lets you omit those keys in your hierarchy levels.

-The value of `defaults` must be a hash, which can have up to two keys:
+The value of `defaults` must be a hash, which can have up to three keys:

 * `datadir` --- A default value for `datadir`, used for any file-based hierarchy level that doesn't specify its own.
 * A backend key, used for any hierarchy level that doesn't specify its own.
 This must be one of: